dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“Write from the heart.
-A book without a pulse is like a person without a spirit."
-Linda Radke, President of Five Star Publications” - Linda F. Radke
+“It's a reflex.
+Hear a bell, get food.
+See an undead, throw a knife.
+Same thing, really.” - Ilona Andrews
 </i>
 </blockquote>